Accessibility/Language Access

 Disabled Person Parking Placards

 Available for eligible individuals with mobility limitations.
-Applications can be completed at any DMV office or Online.
+Applications can be completed at any DMV office or online.
+See more here.

 DMV Office Accessibility Services